 Note: Estimates of global GDP growth compiled by Corinna using data for 100 countries accounting for 94% of 2019 world GDP as measured by the IMF, weighted in accordance with each country's share of global GDP at purchasing power parities in 2019. ; excludes constituents of the former USSR before 1993, the former Czechoslovakia before 1995, and the former Yugoslavia before 1998.
-Estimate for Q4 is based on published results for 90 countries reporting Q4 GDP data.
+Estimate for Q4 is based on published results for the 91 countries shown in the previous slide.
 Sources: national statistical agencies and central banks; Eurostat; OECD; IMF; Corinna.
 Return to "What's New".